obsius/typed-binary-json/README.md

 // make "A" a known class type
 A.tbjson = {
-	ref: 'A', // refer to this class type as "A", defaults to the contructor name if not given (which could have namespace issues)
+	reference: 'A', // refer to this class type as "A", defaults to the contructor name if not given (which could have namespace issues)
-	def: {
+	definition: {
 		x: Tbjson.TYPES.FLOAT32,
 		y: Tbjson.TYPES.FLOAT32,
 		z: Tbjson.TYPES.FLOAT32,